-13 Aug Loan to Value Ratio Uncovered – The Myths, Facts and Tricks about Maximising Your Loan
+13 Aug Loan to Value Ratio Uncovered – The Myths, Facts & Maximising Loans

 In this week’s episode of the Rentvesting Podcast, we’ve got Louis and Jayden back together talking about loan to value ratio and working out how much is too much.
 It’s important to know how to use loans but also to know when it’s too much, the pros and cons of it.